wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 If you want to try further demos other than just our default one click [here](./CustomisedDemos.md).
 You might want to reference [Understanding StackScript overrides](./ExampleStackScriptOverride.md)

+NOTE: These demos can also be deployed using the user-data area of a new linode that you are provisioning.
+You can do that by taking a copy of [this](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/quickdemo/templates/linode/linode.tmpl) file and modifying the variables marked "####CUSTOMISE ME####"as you modified to the same values as you would modify them to in the Stack Script.
+Once you have modified your vaiables as per the demo you want to deploy, you can follow [this] process to deploy your machines but replacing the "Hardcore Script" that is being pasted into the user-data area with the customised script you have just created here.